-- An Ordinance Amending Division 17 of the Fort Bragg Municipal Code (LCP 3-25) to Amend Chapter 17.71.050 - Design Review to Make Design Review for Multifamily Projects a Ministerial Process Subject to Objective Requirements Per the Housing Accountability Act; and - An Ordinance Amending Division 18 of the Fort Bragg Municipal Code (ILUDC 3-25) to Amend Chapter 18.71.050 - Design Review to Make Design Review for Multifamily Projects a Ministerial Process Subject to Objective Requirements Per the Housing Accountability Act; and - 3.
-A Resolution Adopting Objective Multifamily Design Review Standards for the Citywide Design Guidelines.
+- Adopt an Ordinance Amending Division 17 of the Fort Bragg Municipal Code (CLUDC 2-25) to Amend Chapter 17.71.050 - Design Review to Make Design Review for Multifamily Projects a Ministerial Process Subject to Objective Requirements Per the Housing Accountability Act; and - Adopt an Ordinance Amending Division 18 of the Fort Bragg Municipal Code (ILUDC 5-25) to Amend Chapter 18.71.050 - Design Review to Make Design Review for Multifamily Projects a Ministerial Process Subject to Objective Requirements Per the Housing Accountability Act; and - 3.
+Adopt a Resolution Adopting Objective Multifamily Design Review Standards for the Citywide Design Guidelines.